 Participate in our national survey!

-We want to hear from you if you.
-Identify as 2SLGBTQ+, are 16 years of age or older & live in Canada.
-We are looking for diverse 2SLGBTQ+ community members, including intersex and asexual members, to complete the national survey.
+We want to hear from you if you identify as 2SLGBTQ+, are 16 years of age or older & live in Canada.
+We are looking for diverse 2SLGBTQ+ community members, including intersex and asexual members, to complete the National Survey in Quebec in this second round.
+Keep an eye out over the coming months, as we will be recruiting participants in your region soon!

 Poverty is a serious issue that affects the Canadian population.
 The country’s Two-Spirit, Lesbian, Gay, Bisexual, Trans, Queer (2SLGBTQ+) population is vulnerable to its effects.

-The 2SLGBTQ+ Poverty in Canada: Improving Livelihood and Social Wellbeing project studies poverty in Canadian 2SLGBTQ+ communities.
-It will create an action plan through directed at policy makers, governmental agencies, non-profit, and private organizations.
+The 2SLGBTQ+ Poverty in Canada: Improving Livelihood and Social Wellbeing project studies poverty in Canadian 2SLGBTQ+ communities and will create an action plan directed at policymakers, governmental agencies, non-profits, and private organizations.

 The project values lived experiences, decolonizing and intersectional approaches, and diverse 2SLGBTQ+ communities.
 This project is the first national study on 2SLGBTQ+ Poverty in Canada and its goal is to produce high-impact, evidence-based, policy-relevant knowledge to address 2SLGBTQ+ poverty and encourage and amplify resiliency in these communities.